isaaceindhoven/plantuml-styler/README.md

     button and select the downloaded ".zip" file.
     This will open the exact diagram you downloaded and you can change anything you want!

+## License
+MIT © ISAAC and/or its affiliates